 The best thing about writing blog posts is you can revise your posts as many times as you wish.

-Revising old blog posts will allow you to continue to add value to the blog posts and keep the content up-to-date.
+Revising old blog posts will allow you to add value to the blog posts and keep the content updated.

-Chris has proven that evergreen content can generate a ton of traffic to your art blog.
+Chris has proven that evergreen blog articles can generate a ton of traffic to your art blog.

 The question is, how do you write evergreen content?

-You will not be able to generate a significant amount of traffic to your artist blog by only posting artwork you have for sale.
+It is impossible to generate a significant amount of traffic to an artist blog by posting only new artwork for sale posts.

-Of course, you will want to publish articles that showcase your artwork, but you will need more do more if you want people to visit your artist website.
+Of course, artists will want to publish articles that showcase their artwork, but they will need more to do more if they want people to visit their artist’s website.

 Are you having a difficult time deciding what you should write about?